 This tuber comes from a plant of the Compositae family, like the sunflower.

 It is a food rich in inulin.
 It mainly has digestive properties, helps lower cholesterol.
 With prebiotic effect, it also helps treat constipation.

-The Jerusalem artichoke has a mild flavor, reminiscent of artichoke and potato.
+Jerusalem artichokes have a mild flavor, reminiscent of artichoke and potato.

 How to cook Jerusalem Artichoke?

 Clean the skin of the tubers and peel them.

 Cut them into thick slices.

 Pour them into a pan of boiling water and salt.

 Despite being a food native to North America, the truth is that the Jerusalem artichoke has been more successful in European cuisine.